thunderndwind/ITI_cpp_OOP/Lab5/Lab5_readme.md

 ## Tasks:

+1. Test Base, Derived, and SecondDerived variables accessibility.

-1. Make a `Picture` class with different shapes to be drawn with base shape class.
+2. Make a `Picture` class with different shapes to be drawn with base shape class.

 ![Picture Diagram](pictureDrawer/printedShapes.png)